RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Prevent a crash when a user starts a ping and then disconnects.

 ## Plans/TODO

 * Pieces roster improvements: